ammuench/node-dota-api/README.md

 ```
 ###### Status Reports

 If the user is valid, but their profile shows less than 20 games, the status will return as "**Partial Match History**".
-This is likely due to match history not being shown, or an extremely new account
+This is likely due to match history not being shown, or an extremely new account.

-If the user is valid, but their profile's last parsed game is over 14 days ago, the status will return as "**Outdated Match History**"
+If the user is valid, but their profile's last parsed game is over 14 days ago, the status will return as "**Outdated Match History**".

+If the user has NO match history at all, the status will return as "**No Match History/Invalid Account**", as either are possible (invalid ID number, or no exposed data).

-If there an invalid user is passed in, status will return as "**Invalid User**".
+If there an invalid value passed in, status will return as "**Invalid**".

 If it is a server error, status will return as "**Error**".